There is not a better feeling than a cosy kitchen with a plate of old-fashioned home-made oatmeal cookies sitting humbly on the kitchen table.

 - Cookies are ready when they are mostly uniformly golden [if there is a paler patch in the middle, bake for a few seconds longer but not too long as the cookies are quick to bake].
 Cookies will still feel soft to the touch when removed from the oven but will firm up during cooling.

-- I use an electric oven and cookies are ready after 10-11 minutes.
-Any longer and the cookies become more crunchy but still tasty, perfect for dunking!
+- We used an electric oven and the cookies were ready after 10-11 minutes.
+Any longer and the cookies would have become more crunchy but perfect for dunking in hot tea.

-- Allow the cookies to sit on the baking trays for at least 10-15 minutes, until they are firm enough to be removed with a spatula to a wire rack or similar to cool completely.
+- Allow the cookies to sit on the baking trays for at least 10-15 minutes, until they are firm enough to be removed with a spatula to a cooling rack to cool completely.

 Notes